valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 framework to create, configure, and use connectors.
 Certain Valtimo modules include their own connectors that will be automatically available for configuration when starting a Valtimo instance.

-### Contactmoment

-The Contactmomenten API is a Dutch government API standard for storage of and access to contactmomenten.
-A connector is provided that can be used to access the Contactmomenten API.
-This allows for the creation of contactmomenten.
-Any mail sent by Valtimo will be registered in this API.

 ### Contract

 Contract contains certain interfaces and events that Valtimo uses in several other modules.
 Apart from this, contract